DontCallMeJennay/Case-Study-Declutter/README.md

 ## Tools and Technologies
 * Pug CLI for templating and generating static HTML files.
 * ~~Debate: Bootstrap 4 for no-worry responsiveness, or~~ hand-coded SCSS for customizability, for now.
-* Vue for ~~repeating components, e.g., adoption profiles.~~ Might as well make the whole thing a Vue.
+* Vue for repeating components, e.g., adoption profiles.
 * jQuery for effects.
 * Facebook plugin
 * ~~Paypal plugin~~